openGemini/data-migration-tools/README.md

   run [flags]

 Flags:
-      --batch int          Optional: specify batch size for inserting lines (default 1000) --database string    Optional: the database to read --debug              Optional: whether to enable debug log or not --end string         Optional: the end time to read (RFC3339 format) -f, --from string        Influxdb Data storage path.
+      --batch int             Optional: specify batch size for inserting lines (default 1000) --database string       The Source database to read --dest_database string  Optional: the destination database to write, default use --database --debug                 Optional: whether to enable debug log or not --end string            Optional: the end time to read (RFC3339 format) -f, --from string           Influxdb Data storage path.
 See your influxdb config item: data.dir (default "/var/lib/influxdb/data")
   -h, --help                  help for run
   -p, --password string       Optional: The password to connect to the openGemini cluster.
       --retention string      Optional: the retention policy to read (required -database) --ssl                   Optional: Use https for requests.
       --start string          Optional: the start time to read (RFC3339 format) -t, --to string             Destination host to write data to (default "127.0.0.1:8086") --unsafeSsl             Optional: Set this when connecting to the cluster using https and not use SSL verification.
   -u, --username string       Optional: The username to connect to the openGemini cluster.
 ```

 **Welcome to add more features.**